Biosimilar: United States

 In the United States, the Food and Drug Administration (FDA) held that new legislation was required to enable them to approve biosimilars to those biologics originally approved through the PHS Act pathway.
 Additional Congressional hearings have been held.
 On March 17, 2009, the Pathway for Biosimilars Act was introduced in the House.
 Since 2004 the FDA has held a series of public meetings on biosimilars.

-The FDA gained the authority to approve biosimilars (including interchangeables that are substitutable with their reference product) as part of the Patient Protection and Affordable Care Act signed into law by President Obama on March 23, 2010.
+The FDA gained the authority to approve biosimilars (including interchangeables that are substitutable with their reference product) as part of the Biologics Price Competition and Innovation Act of 2009.

 The FDA has previously approved biologic products using comparability, for example, Omnitrope in May 2006, but this like Enoxaparin was also to a reference product, Genotropin, originally approved as a biologic under the FD&C Act.

-On March 6, 2015, Zarxio obtained the first approval of FDA.
+In March 2015, Zarxio obtained the first biosimilar approval from the FDA.
 Sandoz's Zarxio is biosimilar to Amgen's Neupogen (filgrastim), which was originally licensed in 1991.
 This is the first product to be passed under the Biologics Price Competition and Innovation Act of 2009 (BPCI Act), which was passed as part of the Affordable Healthcare Act.
 But Zarxio was approved as a biosimilar, not as an interchangeable product, the FDA notes.
 And under the BPCI Act, only a biologic that has been approved as an "interchangeable" may be substituted for the reference product without the intervention of the health care provider who prescribed the reference product.
 The FDA said its approval of Zarxio is based on review of evidence that included structural and functional characterization, animal study data, human pharmacokinetic and pharmacodynamics data, clinical immunogenicity data and other clinical safety and effectiveness data that demonstrates Zarxio is biosimilar to Neupogen.

 In March 2020, most protein products that were approved as drug products (including every insulin currently on the market as of December 2019) are scheduled to open up to biosimilar and interchangeable competition in the United States.
 However, "chemically synthesized polypeptides" are excluded from this transition, which means that a product that falls within this category won't be able to come to market as a biosimilar or interchangeable product, but will have to come to the market under a different pathway.